Where does Om derive from?

 A combination of curves, a crescent, and a dot makes the Om symbol.
-The top curve represents the state of deep sleep or unconscious, the large bottom and curve represent the waking state, the middle curve denotes the dream state, the crescent/ semicircle represents the illusions/Maya and dot is the absolute state or highest state of consciousness.
+The top curve represents the state of deep sleep or unconscious, the large bottom curve represents the waking state, the middle curve denotes the dream state, the crescent/ semicircle represents the illusions/Maya and the dot is the absolute state or highest state of consciousness.
 This is the fourth state which is believed to be the state in which one could truly connect with the higher supreme.
-The meaning of the Om symbol is regarded as inexhaustible, infinite language and knowledge, and the essence everything that exists and of life itself.
+The meaning of the Om symbol is regarded as inexhaustible, infinite language and knowledge, and the essence of everything that exists and of life itself.

-During meditation, when Om is pronounced in a correct manner, it has four syllables with pronunciation 'AUM'.
+During meditation, when Om is pronounced in a correct manner, it has four syllables with the pronunciation of 'AUM'.
 The first syllable A pulsate the energy in the solar plexus and sending up into the chest.
 With the second syllable – U – the sound moves up into the throat as the sound moves forward along the upper palate.
 M – is the third and prolonged syllable that brings the vibrating energy through the throat, third eye chakras as the teeth come together to touch gently.
 Last and the final syllable is the deep silence of the infinite as the overall vibrating energy rises through the body and into the Universe.
 Try to meditate on OM till you attain Samadhi.
 If your mind gets distracted by Rajas and Tamas, practice Dharana (concentration) and Dhyana (meditation) again and again.

 Significance of Om Chanting and Meditation

-We chant “Om” at the beginning and end of a yoga class for several reasons: As Om allows us to separate the time of our practice session from the rest of our everyday lives.
+We chant “Om” at the beginning and end of a yoga class for several reasons: Om allows us to separate the time of our practice session from the rest of our everyday lives.
 It signifies that our yoga and meditation session is a sacred time in which we care for ourselves while also practicing mindfulness.
 There are scores of other reasons why we chant or meditate on Om, such as: